Special Awards

 Named in memory of Heather J. Pullen, MCM, APR, FCPRS, a valued member of CPRS Hamilton who served as Accreditation Chair from 2014 to 2019.
 Heather passed away on September 15, 2020, following a three-year battle with cancer; however, her indelible impact on CPRS Hamilton and her students—APRs, undergraduates, and graduates—continues to live on.

-Recognizing her commitment to lifelong learning, the Heather J. Pullen Memorial Award will fund a current CPRS Hamilton Student Member’s transition to Affiliate Member status.
+Recognizing her commitment to lifelong learning, the Heather J. Pullen Memorial Award will fund a current CPRS Hamilton Student Member’s transition to Emerging Practitioner status.